Alba Party: 2022 Scottish local elections

 For the 2022 Scottish local elections, the Alba Party announced that 111 candidates would be standing in councils across Scotland to win as many as possible.
-Salmond launched the party's manifesto at the Caird Hall in Dundee with the main aim to elect the first councillors under the Alba banner.
+Salmond launched the party's manifesto at the Caird Hall in Dundee with the main aim of electing the first councillors under the Alba banner.
 Ahead of the election, Salmond said that he was confident that the party would win seats.

 The party failed to win any seats at the election, attracting 0.7% of first preference votes.
 All of the councillors who defected to the party from the SNP failed to be elected, including Christopher McEleny, the party's General Secretary who only received 126 votes.
 In response to the result, Salmond expressed his disappointment with the outcome and said that it would take time for the party to build enough support to have candidates elected.

 Further activities

 The week after the elections, Kamran Butt, who although not elected was the most successful Alba candidate, defected to the SNP.
-He claimed that joining the SNP was the only way that independence and strong governance can be delivered in Scotland.
+He claimed that joining the SNP was the only way that independence and strong governance could be delivered in Scotland.
 The same day, Salmond stated that all pro-independence parties needed to work together if Scottish independence was to be achieved.
 He said that the proposed 2023 independence referendum would need to take place, but if it didn't then there would be huge political change in Scotland in which Alba would play a strong part.

 In December 2022, polling suggested that Alba could win seats at the next Scottish Parliament election.
-34% of voters who backed the SNP in the 2021 Scottish Parliament constituency vote said they would vote for Alba with their regional list ballot in order to return a greater number of pro-independence MSPs, with 19% support overall.
+34% of voters who backed the SNP in the 2021 Scottish Parliament constituency vote said they would vote for Alba with their regional list ballot to return a greater number of pro-independence MSPs, with 19% support overall.